apache/whimsy/DOCKER.md

   browsers)
 * Automatic restarting of passenger based tools when source code changes are made.
+* Having the container grab passwords from the macOS keychain

 Uninstallation procedures
 -------------------------

+* Exit out of any running containers
 * Remove the entire directory created as step 1 of the installation instructions.
+* `docker image rm whimsy-web`
 * `docker image prune -f`
 * `docker container prune -f`